New Network for Warkworth New Network for Warkworth

 Benefits for Warkworth and Kowhai Coast

-- Warkworth will now be connected to Auckland's bus network via Hibiscus Coast Station.
+- Warkworth is now connected to the rest of Auckland’s public transport network

-- You can now pay for your fare using an AT HOP card which gives you at least 25% discount off single trip cash bus, train and ferry fares (excludes Night bus and SkyBus services and Waiheke ferry services).
+- You can pay your fare using an AT HOP card which gives you at least 25% discount off single trip cash bus, train and ferry fares (excludes Waiheke ferry services).

 - SuperGold card holders can get a SuperGold concession loaded onto a gold AT HOP card.
 A SuperGold concession allows free travel on trains and selected bus and ferry services in Auckland after 9am on weekdays and all day weekends and public holidays.

 - More direct connections between Warkworth and the Kowhai Coast.